 Our postgraduate study options support the health workforce to gain higher qualifications—from Postgraduate Certificate to Doctoral studies—and extend professional understanding and leadership skills in the sector.

 There is a strong demand for people with this sort of education in government agencies like the Ministry of Health and the Ministry of Social Development; in local and regional councils and District Health Boards; in iwi authorities and Pacific Island development agencies; and in private sector health organisations.
 These organisations need people who can see the big picture and can use their skills to ensure New Zealand’s future is a healthy one.

 We are building a vibrant and diverse research culture at the Faculty, producing outputs that draw on inter-disciplinary perspectives, seek to inform health policy and practice, improve health outcomes and address health inequities.

-The University has expertise in improving the health and wellbeing of our communities, with health researchers found right across the university, including in specialist schools and centres such as the School of Health, School of Nursing, Midwifery and Health Practice, the Health Services Research Centre and the Centre for Women's Health Research.
+Health expertise is found right across the university, including in our specialist schools and centres such as the School of Health, School of Nursing, Midwifery, and Health Practice, the Health Services Research Centre and the Centre for Women's Health Research.